ChenxiWnagasd/PricingProject/README.md

 * Use alternative clustering methods (e.g. Gaussian mixture models, K‑means) by swapping out `dirichlet_clustering.py`.
 * Implement other multi‑agent RL algorithms such as Proximal Policy Optimisation (PPO) or Q‑mixers, using the existing environment interfaces.
 * Extend the microgrid model to include real‑time energy prices, stochastic renewable output or additional constraints.

-## License

-This project is released under the MIT License.
-See `LICENSE` for details.

-## Acknowledgements

-This implementation was inspired by the models and experiments described in the paper, but is not an exact replica.
-It is provided for educational purposes and to facilitate reproducible research on causal diffusion and multi‑agent reinforcement learning in dynamic pricing and energy systems.